 There is an array of What's Up Doc? clips available on YouTube.
 If you find any that aren't listed here, or notice that any clips on the list have been removed, please let me know and I will update the list.

 With continuing thanks to TVSproductions82 for uploading studio footage to YouTube of all three series, here is a partial episode guide.
-I'm intending to cover up the halfway point of Series 2 when Simon Perry left.
-I apologise that this may not be completed for a while but I hope it's still useful in its unfinished state.
+I'm intending to cover up to the halfway point of Series 2 when Simon Perry left.
+I apologise that this is so far incomplete and I hope it's still useful in its unfinished state.

 Series 1 Episode 1